-This project attempts to examine several good ecosystem management practices based on local community participation in order to assess the conditions and functions of each actor in creating “Area-capability”.
-We expect that an action contributing to Area-capability can link utilization and conservation and facilitate appropriate ecosystem utilizations, improve local life, cultivate ecosystem health, and foster hope for local society.
+This project attempts to examine several good ecosystem management practices based on local community participation in order to assess the conditions and functions of each actor in creating “an Area-capability cycle”.
+We expect that an action contributing to Areacapability can link utilization and conservation and facilitate appropriate ecosystem utilizations, improve local life, cultivate ecosystem health, and foster hope for local society.

-The Area-capability (AC) Cycle was proposed as one model of sequential change in harmonization of natural resource conservation and management.
-The AC Cycle would be comprised of: (1) Local community use of resources unique to the region; (2) Resource users understanding of the importance of, and care for, the environment that supports the resources used; and (3) A balance is struck between using and caring for resources and the supporting environment, which is evaluated by outside entities.
+The Area-capability (AC) Cycle was proposed as one model of sequential change in the harmonization of natural resource conservation and management.
+The AC Cycle would be comprised of: (1) Local community use of resources unique to the region; (2) Resource users’ understanding of the importance of, and care for, the environment that supports the resources used; and (3) A balance between using and caring for resources and the supporting environment, which is evaluated by outside entities.